 Learn More by Speaking with a Papillion Dog Bite Attorney

 Unlike other states with “one-bite” rules that give leniency to dog owners who were unaware of their pet’s tendency for violence, courts in our area allow canine attack victims to hold owners strictly liable for bite injuries, regardless of what prior history of violence the dog did or did not have.
 Because these cases work so differently from other personal injury claims, it’s a good idea to seek legal guidance before filing a lawsuit against a negligent dog owner.

 A knowledgeable Papillion dog bite lawyer at Berry Law can work tirelessly on your behalf to help you get full compensation for your injuries.
-To schedule a consultation and discuss your legal options, call Berry Law Firm today.
+To schedule a consultation and discuss your legal options, call Berry Law today.